fullstackopen-2019/misc/project.md

 # Full Stack -web development project 1-10 credits

-> This project *does not count* as a project for bachelor's degree at University of Helsinki.

 In the project you create an application of your choice with React and/or Node.
 Also a mobile application created with React Native is possible.

 The backend for the application does not have to be in Node.
 Backend does not have to be self made, ready interfaces or services such as Firebase will do.
 Frontend is also possible to make with some other reasonable way than React, e.g. with Vue.js, in which case it is recommended for the application have a Node backend.